charlierlee/oneShotQnA/README.md

 # One Shot Q & A

 Pick a transformer modal.
-In this case I chose NeuML/bert-small-cord19qa, but you could use deepset/bert-base-cased-squad2 if there is enough GPU RAM.
+I have two options at the moment, but there are more:

+- NeuML/bert-small-cord19qa <-- low GPU memory requirements
+- deepset/bert-base-cased-squad2 <-- needs a bit more GPU RAM

 It will use wikipidia for its data source to lookup the answer, and then try to answer the question specifically from the data source.